-2. With effect from 1 October 2000, Member States:

-- may no longer grant EC type-approval or issue the document provided for in the last indent of Article 10(1) of Directive 70/156/EEC, and

-- shall refuse national type-approval,

-I. Image: For types of compression-ignition or gas engines and types of vehicle Image: propelled by Image: compression-ignition or gas engine Image: s, where the requirements set out in Annexes I to VIII are not met and in particular Image: where the emissions of gaseous and particulate pollutants and opacity of smoke from the engine do not comply with the limit values set out in row A of the Tables in section 6.2.1 of Annex I, to Directive 88/77/EEC, as amended by this Directive.
+- 6. With effect from 1 October 2008, Member States: - may no longer grant EC type-approval or issue the document provided for in the last indent of Article 10(1) of Directive 70/156/EEC, and - shall refuse national type-approval, for types of compression ignition or gas engines and types of vehicle propelled by a compression ignition or gas engine where the emissions of gaseous and particulate pollutants and opacity of smoke from the engine do not comply with the limit values set out in row B2 of the Tables in section 6.2.1. of Annex I to Directive 88/77/EEC, as amended by this Directive.